gitter-badger/LibraryManager/README.md

 #     Library Manager
 [![N|Solid](https://cldup.com/dTxpPi9lDf.thumb.png)](https://nodesource.com/products/nsolid)

- This is my official repository for building the Library Manager project from Faculty of Information Technology, Ho Chi Minh University of Science.
+ This is my official repository for building the Library Manager project based console application from Faculty of Information Technology, Ho Chi Minh University of Science.

  Feel free to fork/contribute/star.
 Any contribution will be appriciated.